A radius 1 irreducibility criterion for lattices in products of trees: Preliminaries

 If $M$ is transitive on $VX$, then $N_{x} = N_y$ for any pair of vertices $x, y \in VX$.
 Since $N_x$ is also transitive on $E(x)$ it follows that $|VX| \leq 2$.

-If $M$ is not transitive on $VX$, then $X$ is bipartitie and $M$ has two orbits on $VX$.
+If $M$ is not transitive on $VX$, then $X$ is bipartite and $M$ has two orbits on $VX$.
 Let $x\neq y$ be adjacent vertices.

-Then $M$-action on $E(y)$ is transitive by Lemma~\ref{lem:BuMo:LocallyQuasiPrimitive}, so that $N_x$ fixes all the neighbours of $y$.
-Thus if $x'$ is any other neighbour of $y$, then $x$ and $x'$ have the same set of neighbours since $N_x$ is transitive on $E(x)$ by Lemma~\ref{lem:BuMo:LocallyQuasiPrimitive}.
-This implies that $X$ is a complete bipartite graph.
-Given a geometric edge $ \{x, y\}$, the stabilizer $N_{x, y}$ commutes with both $M_x$ and $M_y$, and thus fixes pointwise all neighbourds of $y$ and all neighbours of $x$.
-Thus it is trivial.
+The $M_y$-action on $E(y)$ is transitive by Lemma~\ref{lem:BuMo:LocallyQuasiPrimitive}.
+Thus, for all neighbours $x'$ of $y$, we have $N_x = N_{x'}$.
+Since $N_x$ is transitive on $E(x)$, we see that $N_x$-orbit of $y$ coincides with the set of neighbours of $x$.
+Since $N_x = N_{x'}$ and $N_{x'}$ is transitive on $E(x')$, we deduce that $x$ and $x'$ have the same set of neighbours.
+Similarly, any neighbour $y'$ of $x$ has the same set of neighbours as $y$.
+Since $X$ is connected, this implies that $X$ is a complete bipartite graph.
+Given a geometric edge $ \{x, y\}$, the stabilizer $N_{x, y}$ is trivial since it commutes with $M$, which is transitive on the geometric edges by Corollary~\ref{cor:BuMo}.
 The conclusion follows since $N$ is transitive on the set of geometric edges by Corollary~\ref{cor:BuMo}. \end{proof}

 We also record the following information about the case where the local action of $G$ is $2$-transitive and $N \leq G$ is a normal subgroup acting freely on $VX$ but not freely on geometric edges.